 When filmmaker Julien Faraut was plumbing the archives of French sport for a documentary about Gil de Kermadec, the government cinematographer charged with capturing close-up footage of every year’s French Open Tennis Championships in the ’70s and ’80s, he found reels of every great players of the era — Borg, Vilas, Connors and Lendl.
 And he found reel upon reel of John McEnroe.

-Faraut took that footage, filmmaker Jean-Luc Godard’s declaration that “Cinema lies, sport doesn’t” and the theories of French film critic Serge Daney — that tennis is inherently cinematic, with drama and players who, like filmmakers, control time — and created a mesmerizing, brilliant film about the movement, motivation and mentality of McEnroe.
+Faraut took that footage, filmmaker Jean-Luc Godard’s declaration that “Cinema lies, sport doesn’t” and the theories of French film critic Serge Daney — that tennis is inherently cinematic, with drama and players who, like filmmakers, control time — and created a mesmerizing, brilliant film about the movement, motivation and mentality of McEnroe at his peak.

 “John McEnroe: In the Realm of Perfection” is quite simply the greatest tennis film ever made and one of the finest documentaries to honor any sport.

-Actor Mathieu Amalric (“The Diving Bell and the Butterfly”) narrates this exploration of one player’s game, letting us see in slow motion “what the human eye cannot.”
-With Kermadec’s rare, unseen footage, we catch a perfectionist at his peak, a player who thrived with an “unpredictable” game that was “never violence, but variety.”
-And we come to understand what so transfixed that cinematographer, long ago, and something of the McEnroe mystique that lingers over the game even today.
+Actor Mathieu Amalric (“The Diving Bell and the Butterfly”) narrates this exploration of one player’s game, letting us see up close and in slow motion “what the human eye cannot.”
+With Kermadec’s rare, unseen footage, we catch a perfectionist in his moment, a player who thrived with an “unpredictable” game that was “never about violence, but variety.”
+And we come to understand what so transfixed that cinematographer long ago, and something of the McEnroe mystique that lingers over the game even today.

 A cinema camera, Faraut argues, creates a “form of truth” about sport, and in Kermadec isolating his camera, focusing in 3/4 view solely on McEnroe throughout a match, we see just “what is needed to win a point in a tennis match” — the speed, agility, snap-judgments, hand-eye coordination, sprints and slides, gasping stamina and mental acuity involved.

-We get all that just from watching McEnroe, up close, candid, in his element and at his peak — the 1984 French Open finals at Roland Garros Stadium.
+We get all that just from watching McEnroe, up close, candid, in his element and in his best year — at the 1984 French Open finals at Roland Garros Stadium.